gsiems/tdm/notes.md

 This doesn't matter as much for stand-alone databases that only have one front-end, however my experiece doesn't tend to reflect that use case much-- even databases that are intended to only have one front-end end up getting used by other applications or interfaced with other databases.

+It should be noted that applications that make extensive use of ORMs might not play as well with this approach.

+Opinion: Create façade views and use them to the extent possible/practicable.

 ----

 Tables should not be directly updatable, but this really depends on the database enging being used and the use case for the database.